Game

 Educate

-For example, your family is an influencer that helps you make fit choices when you eat healthy meals together or set a bedtime.
+For example, your family is an influencer that helps you make healthy choices when you eat healthy meals together or set a bedtime.
 Your school is an influencer, too.
 Schools provide recess and recess equipment to give you something to do rather than just stand around.

 Your feelings and emotions can be influencers too.
 If you are feeling bored, you may want to sit and do nothing.
 If you are feeling excited, you may want to wave your arms in the air!